 Some ways to follow up with your voters after canvassing include:

-• Answer their questions.
-If someone raised a concern you didn’t have an answer for in the moment, you can follow up with with information or resources after your canvassing ends for the day.
+- Answering their questions.
+If someone raised a concern you didn’t have an answer for in the moment, you can follow up with information or resources later.

 Follow-up builds loyalty, and it can turn a quick chat on a doorstep into a vote on election day and beyond.